-Once u get to hotel lock all valuables in a safe or sec deposit at a front desk of hotel,include passport and travel docs aswell as credit cards and cash...just take a small amount of cash in your pocket for daily use,in Vietnam its not going to be much unless you are really going crazy with shopping and eating out...and ppl in these countries are very honest...enjoy it you will love it almost 5 years ago
+Once u get to hotel lock all valuables in a safe or sec deposit at a front desk of hotel,include passport and travel docs aswell as credit cards and cash...just take a small amount of cash in your pocket for daily use,in Vietnam its not going to be much unless you are really going crazy with shopping and eating out...and ppl in these countries are very honest...enjoy it you will love it over 5 years ago

 A couple of suggestions:

 - only keep day cash in your wallet when you travel and perhaps one ATM card.